 What makes this a risk?
 It will take trial and error to find the right combination.
 It can also take time for you to see what the results are from the changes.
-You may even see a drop in traffic and conversions in the short-term whilst changes are being made.
+Whilst changes are made, you may even see a drop in traffic and conversions in the short-term.
 However, once the right combination has been found, you can focus on these changes to continue increasing traffic and conversions.

 2. Optimising your URL structure

 Your homepage URL should be short, simple and rememberable such as www.theboltway.com.
 The URL of your specific pages should then be targeted towards the content and keywords on those pages.
 However, still keeping them as short as possible.

 If your URLs are too long, Google will cut them down in the SERPs with “…”.
 Changing URLs is risky as it’s important to add 301 redirects from the old URLs to the new URLs.
 Also, by adding these redirections, there could be a dip in rankings and therefore traffic to your site.

 However, by doing this right, your URLs will be more streamlined for both search engines and users alike.

 3. High-Quality Backlinks

 High-quality backlinks are an important part of any SEO strategy.
 Receiving these backlinks to your site can increase your rankings and your site’s authority.
 It’s also not just about receiving backlinks to your site, but also adding external links.
 Having external links open in a new tab can help to keep them on your site.